linkthrow/LumenFacebookSdk/README.md

 }
 ```

-The LaravelFacebookSdk does not throw any custom exceptions.
+The LumenFacebookSdk does not throw any custom exceptions.

 ### Getting a TokenMismatchException with canvas apps